rlvoyer/rlvoyer.github.io/content/open_data_and_search_relevance.md

 Building an amazing search experience isn't easy.
 Google has set the standard;
 as users, we expect our search results instantaneously, and we expect them to be highly relevant.
 How does Google do it so well?
-Well, there is a lot of secret sauce in Google's ranking algorithm, to be sure.
 There has been [some recent discussion](http://www.bloomberg.com/news/articles/2015-10-26/google-turning-its-lucrative-web-search-over-to-ai-machines) about Google's use of a new AI system as an additional signal in their search result ranking model.
-It has been standard practice in the industry for some time to have a machine learning ranking model -- often an [artificial neural network](https://en.wikipedia.org/wiki/Artificial_neural_network) -- that incorporates a variety of signals.
+It has been standard practice in the industry for some time to have a machine learned ranking model -- often an [artificial neural network](https://en.wikipedia.org/wiki/Artificial_neural_network) -- that incorporates a variety of signals.
 But rather than focus on the internals of an open dataset search engine, I want to talk about how to measure relevance.

 I have long been a fan of the following quote: "you cannot improve what you cannot measure".
-The first step in improving an open data search engine is being able to compute a metric that captures the quality of results.
+The first step in improving any search engine is being able to compute a metric that captures the quality of results.
 [Precision and recall](https://en.wikipedia.org/wiki/Precision_and_recall) are often thought of as the de facto metrics for Information Retrieval systems.
 But there are a couple of notable shortcomings of precision and recall (and the